 The service unit director is responsible for the overall safeguarding and handling of controlled substances (including alcohol and spirituous liquors) within the service unit and for ensuring compliance with all applicable State and Federal regulations pertaining to controlled substances.

-- Any hospital or other facility that dispenses controlled substances must be registered with the Drug Enforcement Agency (DEA).
-Registration is obtained utilizing Form DEA-224, Application for Registration, or DEA-224a, Reregistration Application.
-Pharmacists and physicians who are employed by facilities that are registered to dispense controlled substances need not be registered individually (See ASHP Technical Assistance Bulletin on Institutional Use of Controlled Substances and Code of Federal Regulations, Title 21, Chapter 11, Part 1301 for further information on registration requirements and procedures).
+Any hospital or other facility that dispenses controlled substances must be registered with the Drug Enforcement Agency (DEA).
+Registration is obtained utilizing Form DEA-224, Application for Registration, or Form DEA-224a, Reregistration Application.
+Pharmacists and physicians who are employed by facilities that are registered to dispense controlled substances need not be registered individually (See ASHP Technical Assistance Bulletin on Institutional Use of Controlled Substances and Code of Federal Regulations, Title 21, Chapter II, Part 1301 for further information on registration requirements and procedures).
 In addition, applicable State laws must be followed.

 Tax-free alcohol may be purchased from the PHS Supply Service Center in Perry Point.
 Each individual facility need not be registered with the Bureau of Alcohol, Tobacco, and Firearms.

 The authority and responsibility for the procurement, receipt, security, storage, accountability, and proper dispensing of controlled substances in the pharmacy and pharmacy storeroom shall be delegated to the Chief Pharmacist.
 If Schedule III, IV, and V drugs are stored in the general storeroom, the Administrative Services Department shall be delegated the authority and responsibility for the proper security, storage, and accountability of those items in accordance with IHS Manual, Part 5, Management Services, Chapter 6, Supply Management.
 The pharmacist shall perform monthly inspections of security and records in the storeroom and make appropriate recommendations.